Rhee Taekwon-Do: Notes

 j.
-Ex-members who founded ITF schools also include: Misko (Michael) Kordanovski, 8th dan; Graham Moulden, 8th dan; Spiridon Cariotis, 8thdan; Steve Weston, 6th dan; Scott Bower, 6th dan; George Gabrielides, 5th dan; Catherine McMaster; Steven Luxmoore, 5th dan; Trevor Harbrow, 2nd dan; Shane Astwood, 3rd dan; and Robert Clarkson, 4th dan, Kordanovski was a Rhee Taekwon-Do 4th dan instructor under C. H. Rhee in Melbourne and was promoted to ITF 7th dan (ITF Master Instructor status) in 2007.
+Ex-members who founded ITF schools also include: Misko (Michael) Kordanovski, 8th dan; Graham Moulden, 8th dan; Spiridon Cariotis, 7th dan; Steve Weston, 6th dan; Scott Bower, 6th dan; George Gabrielides, 5th dan; Catherine McMaster; Steven Luxmoore, 5th dan; Trevor Harbrow, 2nd dan; Shane Astwood, 3rd dan; and Robert Clarkson, 4th dan, Kordanovski was a Rhee Taekwon-Do 4th dan instructor under C. H. Rhee in Melbourne and was promoted to ITF 7th dan (ITF Master Instructor status) in 2007.
 His nephew Dragi Kuzmanovski trained in Rhee Taekwon-Do from 1975 to 1995 and was also a Rhee Taekwon-Do instructor.
 Moulden commenced Rhee Taekwon-Do training in Queensland in 1976, was promoted to Rhee Taekwon-Do 1st dan in 1979, was a Rhee Taekwon-Do 3rd dan regional instructor in 1993, and was promoted to ITF 7th dan in 2012.
-Cariotis trained in Rhee Taekwon-Do around the early 1970s.
+Cariotis trained in Rhee Taekwon-Do around the early 1980s.
 Weston commenced Rhee Taekwon-Do training in Tasmania in 1983, was promoted to Rhee Taekwon-Do 1st dan in 1986, and was a Rhee Taekwon-Do instructor in 1993.
 Bower commenced training in Rhee in 1984, was promoted to Rhee Taekwon-Do 1st dan in 1988 and was a Rhee Taekwon-Do instructor in Townsville until 1999.
 Gabrielides was a Rhee Taekwon-Do instructor in Sydney from the 1980s until 1999.
 McMaster commenced training in Rhee Taekwon-Do in Adelaide, was promoted to Rhee Taekwon-Do 1st dan, was a Rhee Taekwon-Do instructor in Adelaide, and now teaches in her own school in Canberra.
 Luxmoore trained in Rhee Taekwon-Do in Queensland from 1986 to 1991, and was promoted to Rhee Taekwon-Do 1st dan.
 Harbrow was a Rhee Taekwon-Do 2nd dan instructor in New Zealand in 2003.
 Astwood commenced Rhee Taekwon-Do training in Queensland in 1992, and was a Rhee Taekwon-Do 1st dan instructor in 2003.
 Clarkson was a Rhee Taekwon-Do 1st dan member.

 k.
 Along with C. Y. Rhee, V. Low is a former Technical Advisor to Australasian Fighting Arts magazine, while C. C. Rhee and C. H. Rhee are former Special Consultants to that publication.